 6. Low volume on Bluetooth headphones

-Unlike many flagships, the Redmi Note 9 Pro comes with the headphone jack.
+Unlike many flagships, the Redmi Note 9 Pro comes with a headphone jack.
 Nonetheless, some users will still utilize Bluetooth to reproduce audio wirelessly.
 And, that’s where the issues start for some.

 It seems that the volume on wireless headphones or speakers is too low even on the highest setting.
 If that’s the case for you, we suggest navigating to Developer options and tweaking a few settings there.
 Here’s what you need to do: